Dekton Worktops – the best valued stone surface product of this generation

 There are threefold reasons why Dekton is strictly unique.
 Firstly, it is completely non-porous due to the sinterization process that Dekton have mastered.
 Like we mentioned above, during this high-tech procedure they are able to manipulate vast variables and eliminate those which are inferior or negatively impact the product.
 In effect, they create a condition that is perfect for generation of well-nigh perfect stone surfaces.

-Secondly, their sinterization is so well-done, that all Dekton worktops are produced with zero micro-defects (micro-cracks, chipping, stress etc.).
+Secondly, their sinterization is so well-done, that all Dekton materials are produced with zero micro-defects (micro-cracks, chipping, stress etc.).
 This is an issue that often haunts quartz-making firms.
 After all, any defects can cause weak spots that damage the material either during production or years after it is settled on cabinets.

 Thirdly, the wide set of hues that Dekton offers is truly special.
-Some of the Dekton worktops have patterns, shades or meshing that we have never observed before.
+Some of the Dekton products have patterns, shades or meshing that we have never observed before.
 They immerse the viewer, and each single day grant the owner of the worktops a hint of some new enticing detail.

 Do Dekton products retain the colour intensity?